Zasilkovna/magento2/README.md

 #### PHP Compatibility Checks

-The module includes PHPCompatibility checks to ensure compatibility with PHP 8.1 and PHP 8.4.
+The module includes PHPCompatibility checks to ensure compatibility with PHP 8.1 through PHP 8.5.

 Requirements to run the checks: PHP 8.4 and Composer 2.8.6.
 From the module directory (where `composer.json` lives), run: